-U. T. San Antonio seeks to construct a new 80,000 gross-square-foot facility, to be named the National Security Collaboration Center (NSCC), at the U. T. San Antonio downtown campus.
+U. T. San Antonio (UTSA) will construct a new 80,000 gross square foot facility, to be named the National Security Collaboration Center (NSCC), at the UTSA Downtown Campus.
 The NSCC will provide an additional 52,000 assignable square feet (ASF) to the campus.
-Subject to further program development, the proposed facility is expected to provide space for computational technology laboratories, office and research laboratory space for two existing computational research centers, leasable space for industry partners, and a UTSA-managed technology incubator.
-Federal research laboratories managed by the National Security Agency, U.S. Army Research Laboratory, United States Secret Service, the Federal Bureau of Investigations, and other agencies are expected to lease space in the facility.
+Subject to further program development, the facility will provide space for computational technology laboratories, office and research laboratory space for two existing computational research centers, leasable space for industry partners, and a UTSA-managed technology incubator.
+Federal research laboratories managed by the National Security Agency, U.S. Army Research Laboratory, U.S. Secret Service, the Federal Bureau of Investigations, and other agencies are expected to lease space in the facility.
 An additional 5,200 ASF will be dedicated for a Sensitive Compartmented Information Facility to conduct classified research with federal and industry partners.
-The NSCC will provide both virtual resources and physical capabilities to enable Government-University-Industry partnerships for cutting edge basic and applied research, rapid prototype development, and transition of advanced computational technologies to strengthen national security and global defense.
+The NSCC will provide both virtual resources and physical capabilities to enable Government-University-Industry partnerships for cutting-edge basic and applied research, rapid prototype development, and transition of advanced computational technologies to strengthen national security and global defense.

-The estimated total project cost of \$33,000,000 would be funded with \$30,000,000 in Permanent University Funds and \$3,000,000 from other sources.
-Additional information as set forth on the following pages.
+The estimated total project cost of \$33,000,000 will be funded with \$30,000,000 in PUF and \$3,000,000 from other sources.
+Additional information is set forth below.